 I Had An Accident But Did not Report It, Can I Still Claim Compensation?

-If you have just suffered an accident or injury, either in the workplace, on public premises or in a shop or other commercial space your first thoughts might turn to how badly injured you are and seeking treatment, rather than reporting the accident to the relevant party.
+By Fern Mitchell.
+Last Updated 1st April 2021.
+Welcome to our guide on claiming if you have had an accident but did not report it.
+If you have just suffered an accident or injury, either in the workplace, on public premises or in a shop or other commercial space, your first thoughts might turn to how badly injured you are and seeking treatment, rather than reporting the accident to the relevant party.
 Whilst you should report accidents and injuries straight away, not reporting it does not mean that you can’t claim compensation for the injuries you have suffered.

 There can also be instances after an accident when you may either have forgotten to report the accident or not had the opportunity to do so.
 If this has happened to you, you can still claim compensation for your injuries.
 However, you will need a good personal injury claim solicitor to help you do so.